bbauska/JS-jQuery-JSON/README.md

 7. Video: Code Walkthrough: JavaScript
 8. Video: JavaScript - Document Object Model
 9. Video: Code Walkthrough: Document Object Model (DOM)

-  •	Practice Quiz: JavaScript
+  - Practice Quiz: JavaScript
 10. Video: Code Walkthrough - Javascript/Profiles
-  •	Reading: Assignment Specification: JavaScript/Profiles
+  - Reading: Assignment Specification: JavaScript/Profiles
-  •	App Item: Peer-Grader: JavaScript / Profiles
+  - App Item: Peer-Grader: JavaScript / Profiles
-  •	Reading: About This Section
+  - Reading: About This Section
-  •	Reading: Installation Handouts
+  - Reading: Installation Handouts
 11. Video: Installing MAMP on Macintosh
 12. Video: Installing MAMP on Windows10
 13. Video: Installing XAMPP on Windows10
-•	Reading: Installing LAMP On Linux
+  - Reading: Installing LAMP On Linux
-•	Reading: Submitting your code to the autograder
 14. Video: Windows: Using NGrok with the Autograder
 15. Video: Macintosh: Using NGrok with the Autograder
 16. Video: Bonus: Brendan Eich - Inventing JavaScript
 17. Video: Bonus: Office Hours Seattle, Washington

 <h2>Week 2 - JavaScript Objects</h2>

 We do a quick look at how the JavaScript language supports the Object-Oriented pattern.
 This is the second time we look at the OO pattern so we focus on the unique aspect of how JavaScript approaches OO.
-4 videos, 1 practice quiz
+<h3>4 videos, 1 practice quiz</h3>
 1. Video: JavaScript - Object Oriented Concepts
 2. Video: JavaScript - Building Objects
 3. Video: JavaScript - Object Life Cycle

-•	Practice Quiz: JavaScript Objects
+  - Practice Quiz: JavaScript Objects
 4. Video: Bonus: Office Hours Seoul, South Korea

-### Week 3
-Using JQuery
+<h2>Week 3 - Using JQuery</h2>

 This is a brief introduction to the JQuery library which is widely used to do in-browser manipulation of the Document Object Model(DOM) and event handling.
 <h3>7 videos, 1 reading</h3>
 1. Video: jQuery Basics